florianzwagemaker/seqedit-wasm/progress.md

     *   Event listeners are set up to call the `translate` function and `setTranslatedSequences`/`setNucleotideMode` methods.
     *   The entire viewer is switched to translated amino-acids.

+## Features that need improvement

+* When selecting multiple sequences and making an edit, the selection is forgotten.
+This should not be the case as it disrupts the user's workflow.
+It is very possible that the user wants to make multiple edits in a row to the selected sequences/columns.
+* Selecting multiple positions by holding shift and using the keyboard arrows works only after I explicitly click on a cell/position first with my mouse.
+If i already am navigating the grid with my keyboard and then want to make a multiple selection by holding shift, then this currently does not work.
+* The current search functionality is not working.
+Neither searching for a nucleotide motif nor for a specific sequence name works, and there are no highlights displayed (or any visual feedback)

 ## Next Steps (Remaining MVP Features)

+*   Implement undo/redo functionality. (this needs to be possible with ctrl + z/y)
 *   Implement search functionality.
 *   Use browser's localStorage to save work in progress.